mikro-orm/mikro-orm/docs/docs/metadata-providers.md

 #### Explicit types

-Type inference is not supported, you need to always explicitly specify the type:
+Type inference is not supported, we need to always explicitly specify the type:

 ```ts
 @Property()